-The diary was written by Frank Parsons who lived at Grenadier House in Dilton Marsh seen on the right of this picture.
+The diary was written by Frank Parsons who lived at Grenadier House (bottom first) in Dilton Marsh seen on the right of this picture.
 The buildings and yard behind the house was where the Parsons family ran their building and carpentry business for many years.

 Frank Parson’s Diary

 Thomas Parsons, born in Westbury about 1824, developed his building business in Dilton Marsh from the mid 1800s.
 He had followed his father’s trade as a carpenter, appearing on the earliest Census in 1841 as a carpenter’s apprentice.
 Thomas married and had 6 sons, all of whom went into the building trade and specialised in carpentry and joinery.
 The firm built a number of houses in Dilton Marsh and Westbury.
 By the time of Thomas’s death in 1895, his two youngest sons were running the business from premises in the High Street and the family owned several houses which were rented out to provide income for his widow.

 The road through Dilton Marsh was not called High Street then, and there was no numbering system for the houses as we have today.
 So, although a lot of information can be found by looking at the Censuses from 1841 to 1901, it is sometimes difficult to say exactly where people lived.